“On the way” with Teresa Rodrigues

 Any particular beach that got stuck in your memory the most, for the uniqueness of its beauty?

 Teresa: They are all beautiful.
-Of course I loved Vila Chã, because that’s where I enjoyed the beautiful sunset the most.
+Of course I loved Vila Chã, because that’s where I enjoyed the magnificent sunset the most.

 How does your son consider the experience?